Celedón: History

-Tradition affirms that he was born in Zalduondo, a small village of Alava, which today produces wine.
+Tradition affirms that he was born in Zalduondo, a small village of Álava, which today produces wine.
 They say that he was called Juan Celedonio de Anzola.
-Other investigators aim that Celedón was a brigadier of the Carlist army born in Andagoya, named Celedón Aguiluz.
-Since the personage of Celedón was created in 1957, four people have embodied the legend: Jose Luis Isasi, who held the title for 22 years, Enrique Oribe, who substituted in 1976, Iñaki Landa, who personified the villager of Zalduondo from 1980 until 2000, and Gorka Ortiz Urbina, who made a début as Celedón in 2001.
+Other investigators argue that Celedón was a brigadier of the Carlist army born in Andagoya, named Celedón Aguiluz.
+Since the personage of Celedón was created in 1957, five people have embodied the legend: Jose Luis Isasi, who held the title for 22 years, Enrique Oribe, who substituted in 1976, Iñaki Landa, who personified the villager of Zalduondo from 1980 until 2000, Gorka Ortiz de Urbina from 2001 until 2023, and Iñaki Kerejazu since 2024.